TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/writing-go-plugins.md

 Tyk's custom Go plugin middleware is very powerful as it provides you with access to different data types and functionality as explained in this section.

-Golang plugins are a very flexible and powerful way to extend the functionality of Tyk and uses the native Golang plugins API (see https://golang.org/pkg/plugin for more details).
+Golang plugins are a very flexible and powerful way to extend the functionality of Tyk and uses the native Golang plugins API (see [go pkg/plugin docs](https://golang.org/pkg/plugin) for more details).

 Custom Go plugins can access various data objects relating to the API request:

 - [session]({{< ref "product-stack/tyk-gateway/advanced-configurations/plugins/golang/writing-go-plugins#accessing-the-session-object" >}}): the key session object provided by the client when making the API request
 - [API definition]({{< ref "product-stack/tyk-gateway/advanced-configurations/plugins/golang/writing-go-plugins#accessing-the-api-definition" >}}): the Tyk OAS or Tyk Classic API definition for the requested API

 Custom Go plugins can also [terminate the request]({{< ref "product-stack/tyk-gateway/advanced-configurations/plugins/golang/writing-go-plugins#terminating-the-request" >}}) and stop further processing of the API request such that it is not sent to the upstream service.